-When Ledger Nano S is compared to Trezor and KeepKey, one of its biggest advantages is the price.
+When Ledger is compared to Trezor and KeepKey, one of its biggest advantages is the price.
 This hardware wallet is the most affordable and costs only $59.

-Not a big sum, when it comes to safety of your crypto assets, right?
+Not a big sum, when it comes to the safety of your crypto assets, right?

-Moreover, you can get Nano Ledger S with free shipping to most of the countries.
+Moreover, you can get Nano Ledger S with free shipping to most countries.

 However, if your wallet is lost, you will need to indicate the seed word, not the PIN.

-If you have read our post about Bitcoin wallets, you probably remember that we have talked about multi-signature ones.
+If you have read our posts about Bitcoin wallets, you probably remember that we have talked about multi-signature ones.

-Now it is a right time to tell you more about their practical use.
 To sign transactions many experienced investors and traders use several hardware wallets.
-This allows protecting the trader, because if someone gets access to one of the wallets, they will need another one to get access to crypto assets.
+This allows protecting the trader because if someone gets access to one of the wallets, they will need another one to get access to crypto assets.

 Ledger wallet – 1, its competitors – 0!

-Just imagine that your Ledger Nano S doesn’t have a screen.
-This means that all information about the transaction and addresses will be shown on computer, connected to the Internet.
+Just imagine that your Ledger doesn’t have a screen.
+This means that all information about the transaction and addresses will be shown on the computer, connected to the Internet.

-Absence of the screen may cause lots of manipulations with your Ledger Nano S wallet.
-For example, you may be told that money is sent to one address but in reality it will be sent to a completely different one.
+The absence of the screen may cause lots of manipulations with your Ledger Nano S wallet.
+For example, you may be told that money is sent to one address but in reality, it will be sent to a completely different one.

-One of the most important and distinguishing features of Ledger Nano S is surely a multi-signature option.
-In addition, it provides a solid protection of your cryptocurrency.
-Apart from having a screen, two buttons and a seed phrase, you can also set a PIN code and a password that will make it impossible to hack the wallet if it is lost or stolen.
+Apart from having a screen, two buttons, and a seed phrase, you can also set a PIN code and a password that will make it impossible to hack the wallet if it is lost or stolen.

 The screen of this wallet is rather small but it flawlessly performs its main function – to confirm transactions and recipient’s address, which is an additional way of protecting data.